tarrie/journal/README.md

     - following this tutorial for react native appsync dowloaded sample project but getting sleepy
         - https://docs.aws.amazon.com/appsync/latest/devguide/quickstart-write-queries.html
 	going to take some time but worth it cuz graphql gives a flexible api

+# 4.9.20
+### GRAPH QL

+#### Resolvers
+	connect the fields in a type’s schema to a data source.
+Resolvers are the mechanism by which requests are fulfilled

+#### Schema's
+Any field that ends w/ a exclamation point !, is a required fied. `ID!` is a unique type that can be either **Root Types**: Query, Mutation, and Subscription, these types similar to the ones you define, but they’re different in that you expose them from your schema as the entry point for your API.

+*Subscriptions* invoked as a response to a mutation. -> https://docs.aws.amazon.com/appsync/latest/devguide/real-time-data.html#aws-appsync-real-time-data	`

+query HeroComparison($first: Int = 3) {
+  leftComparison: hero(episode: EMPIRE) {
+    ...comparisonFields
+  }
+  rightComparison: hero(episode: JEDI) {
+    ...comparisonFields
+  }
+}

+fragment comparisonFields on Character {
+  name
+  friendsConnection(first: $first) {
+    totalCount
+    edges {
+      node {
+        name
+      }
+    }
+  }
+}